 - Increase adoption through value-based selling and payor reimbursement.
 Our platform enables enterprise customers and payors to capture consistent, convenient and simple diagnostic information to inform key decisions.
 We believe this will help create positive outcomes for all stakeholders, especially our customers, as we expand our test menu.
 For example, helping customers test their HbA1c to manage diabetes or assess their HIV viral load to determine whether their treatment plan is effective would help payors and enterprises incur fewer costs.
 We believe this strategy will help accelerate our growth and drive further adoption of our platform. - Continue to build the Cue brand.
 We believe that there are significant opportunities to drive increased brand awareness, educate consumers and enterprises on the benefits of diagnostics and our connected health platform, and build a lasting consumer brand.
 As we continue to invest in marketing, we anticipate that many customers who are not aware of our platform or the benefits of continuous, virtual care will begin using our platform.
 We further intend to increase our brand awareness through our partnership program.
-We believe the validation of leading institutions, such as the Mayo Clinic, the NBA and others, will help us to become the testing solution of choice in the enterprise and employer, travel, sports and entertainment, education, personal health and wellness, community and population health, and government market - Scale manufacturing capabilities to capitalize on demand.
+We believe the validation of leading institutions, such as the Mayo Clinic, the NBA and others, will help us to become the testing solution of choice in the enterprise and employer, travel, sports and entertainment, education, personal health and wellness, community and population health, and government market. - Scale manufacturing capabilities to capitalize on demand.
 In the fall of 2020, we leased two new manufacturing facilities in an effort to scale our capabilities, and we have since commenced construction on a number of new production pods.
-As of May 31, 2021, we were manufacturing Cue Cartridges at a rate equivalent to over 10 million per year and we anticipate growing our manufacturing capacity to a rate equivalent to tens of millions of Cue Cartridges per year by the end of 2021. - Expand our global footprint.
+As of August 31, 2021, we were manufacturing Cue Cartridges at a rate equivalent to over 15 million per year and we anticipate growing our manufacturing capacity to a rate equivalent to tens of millions of Cue Cartridges per year by the end of 2021. - Expand our global footprint.
 We believe in the broad suitability of our platform and intend to grow our international customer base.
 In countries with developed healthcare systems, our value proposition is similar to that of the United States and will offer individuals, enterprises, and healthcare providers with the ability to positively impact health outcomes.
 In December 2020, our COVID-19 test received the CE mark, clearing it for sale and distribution in the European Union.
+In April 2021, we received Interim Order authorization from Health Canada to be able to sell and distribute our COVID-19 test and in August 2021 such Interim Order authorization was amended to include both point-of-care and self-testing.
 In countries with underdeveloped healthcare systems and infrastructure, we believe our platform will be able to provide front-line healthcare providers with access to lab-quality testing to better diagnose and treat underserved patient populations.
+In June 2021, our COVID-19 test received regulatory approval from the CDSCO for professional point-of-care use in India.